 She shook her head sympathetically.
 "No, I can't imagine you are.
 Do you have somewhere to stay when we reach Grand Chokmah?"

 Grand Chokmah?
-The Emperor… Guy… the Colonel… A brief glimmer of hope sparked in the back of her mind before the heavy realization sunk in that she would most certainly be found out if she went to any of them.
+The Emperor… Guy… the Colonel… A brief glimmer of hope sparked in the back of her mind before the heavy realization sunk in that she would most definitely be found out if she went to any of them.
 They were all in far too high positions, surrounded by too many people, for her presence to go unnoticed.
 "No," she whispered, voice raw.
 "I don't."

 The woman then started talking about something to do with a contact, and would she like to be introduced?
 Maybe he could find her a job.
 She vaguely remembered nodding, and then the next however many days were nothing but a blur.